gpauloski/llm-pytorch/guides/bert-pretraining.md

 ## Transitioning from Phase 1 to 2

 After phase 1 training is complete, set `PHASE = 2` in the config file.
-Then, copy the last checkpoint from the phase 1 directory to a new phase 2 checkpoint directory.
+Then, copy the last checkpoint from the `CHECKPOINT_DIR` for phase 1 to the new `CHECKPOINT_DIR` for phase 2 with the filename `global_step_0.pt`.

-*Note: checkpointing is still incomplete.*
+*Note: checkpointing is still incomplete.
+End of phase checkpoints work correctly but resuming training mid-phase does not correctly resume the position in the dataset.*